lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 1.** (*first clause* ). *Open avowal of faith*.
 1. Duties which precede it, self examination, etc.

-2\.Modes of making the confession.
+2\.
+Modes of making the confession.

-3\.Conduct incumbent on those who have made the profession.
+3\.
+Conduct incumbent on those who have made the profession.

 **Verse 1.** (*last clause* ).
 How far the righteousness of God is involved in the salvation of a believer.